KAJ-stronauts/KAJ-stronauts.github.io/_posts/2014-12-04-meeting-notes-04-December-2014.markdown

 categories: notes
 ---

-Today we finished up looking at the Devil's Chessboard problem.
+Today, we finished up looking at the Devil's Chessboard problem.
 We learned a decent bit about [parity bits][parity bits] (terrible pun intended).
 Proffitt generalized a chessboard as an eight-dimensional hypercube because he's cool like that.

 Simultaneously, we worked on building Dr. Juke's simple harmonic motion machine.
 If you'd like to know more about this project, here's [a link to a *paywalled* paper on it that Dr. Jukes coauthored][oscillating bar].